ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- Showing "not connected" when the plugin was actually connected to MailChimp.
+- Showing "not connected" when the plugin was actually connected to Mailchimp.
 - Issue with `address` fields when `addr1` was not given.
 - Comment form checkbox not outputted for some older themes.

 **Improvements**

-- Do not flush MailChimp cache on every settings save.
+- Do not flush Mailchimp cache on every settings save.
 - Add default CSS styles for `number` fields.
 - Placeholders will now work in older version of IE as well.